k4sh4n1/research/structural/004_active/README.md

    * Looks ahead
    * Is considering the future
    * Balances displacement & acceleration naturally
-   * Result: Reduces both displacement and acceleration
+   * Result: reduces both displacement and acceleration
 - IOC:
    * Is greedy
    * Only sees one step ahead
    * Applies sudden, large forces to minimize next-step disp
-   * Result: Low displacement, but high acceleration
+   * Result: low displacement, but high acceleration

 IOC essentially “jerks” the building to reduce displacement, but causes acceleration spikes.

 # Note

+The R matrix is picked as identity matrix for both LQR and IOC approaches.

-It should be noted how Q matrices are selected for LQR and IOC approaches.
+It should be noted how Q matrix is selected differently for LQR and IOC approaches.
 It's referred to the attached Python code.

 IOC heavily penalizes roof displacement, due to its Q matrix selection.
 It applies large forces directly at the roof to minimize roof displacement immediately, regardless of the acceleration cost.